davidrtorres/Model-3-Tanzania-Water-Crisis/README.md

     NaN values - several features had NaN values.
 I addressed the NaN values by either imputing the NaN values with the median value of the feature or renamining       the category 'Unknown'.<br>
     Duplicate Features - Several features are duplicates of other features.
 The duplicates were dropped from the dataset.
     Feature categories with value of 0.
 If the 0 value constituted a large percentage of the of feature I dropped the feature.
 However, in some instances like         construction 0 was 34% of the values.
 I imputed the median value of the feature for the 0 value.<br>
-3. Eploratory Data Analysis.
+3. Exploratory Data Analysis.
 I created plots to see the relationship between certain features and the target variable.
 I conducted EDA to see if we could get insights on factors like whether the location of well or quality of water had an impact on the functionality of a well.
 Are there any patterns or trends in the     data?<br>
 4. I built Logistic Regression and KNearest Neighbors models to make the predictions.
 I used the metrics accuracy along with the Classification Report and
     Confusion Matrix to evaluate the performance of the models.
 I utilized the GridSearchCV method for hyperparameter optimization.<br>